CONNECT-platform/connective-jss-theme/README.md

 //
-// --> step 1: define your themed style, which is a style sheet that is resolved based on
+// --> define your themed style, which is a style sheet that is resolved based on
 // --- some theme:
 //
 export const MyStyle = themedStyle(theme => {